quan-xue/ISBN-identification/README.md

 $ python ./ctpn/ISBN_OCR.py "pdf_file.pdf" "key_directory.json" angle_of_rotation \
 *Angle of rotation would be the required clock-wise rotation for the pdf file eg. 0, 90, 180, 270

 There is an optional debug mode, activated by -d or --debug.
+This will generate the intermediate images (it would take longer to run), which would help to improve interpretation.